noir-lang/noir-bignum/README.md

 ### `modulus`

 The modulus can be either known at compile-time or run-time.
+The following parameters are important to know to be able to work with modular arithmetic:

+- `modulus` represents the BigNum modulus, encoded as an array of `Field` elements that each encode 120 bits of the modulus.
+The first array element represents the least significant 120 bits

+- `redc_param` is equal to `(1 << (2 * Params::modulus_bits())) / modulus` .
+This must be computed outside of the circuit and provided either as a private witness or hardcoded constant. (computing it via an unconstrained function would be very expensive until noir witness computation times improve)

+- `double_modulus` is derived via the method `compute_double_modulus` in `runtime_bignum.nr`.
+If you want to provide this value as a compile-time constant (see `fields/bn254Fq.nr` for an example), follow the algorithm `compute_double_modulus` as this parameter is _not_ structly 2 \* modulus.
+Each limb except the most significant limb borrows 2^120 from the next most significant limb.
+This ensure that when performing limb subtractions `double_modulus.limbs[i] - x.limbs[i]`, we know that the result will not underflow

 #### Compile-time known modulus

 For a modulus that is known at compile-time there are 2 options:
 - use a predefined set of parameters, which are defined in `bignum/fields`.
 These are commonly used fields and unsigned integers
 - create a new parameterset.
 For this you need to implement the `RuntimeBigNumParamsTrait` and `BigNumParamsTrait`, and create a `BigNumInstance`.
-[This tool](https://github.com/noir-lang/noir-bignum-paramgen) can be used, and see the predefined parameter sets mentioned in previous point to see examples
+[This tool](https://github.com/noir-lang/noir-bignum-paramgen) can be used, and see an example of that below

 In the case of a compile-time known modulus, the arithmetic can be executed directly on the BigNums themselves: